Enzo Carnebianca: Biography

 His father was Alfonso dei Carnebianca di Sezze, his mother Clelia Pelliccione.
 He is considered by art critics to be the most coherent and brilliant follower of fantastic surrealism, which had in its highest expression in Alberto Savino in Italy and in Salvator Dalì at European level.
 From 1969 he took part to more than 100 international - solo and collective – exhibitions.

 He won prestigious prizes and awards, his artworks are present in many prestigious public and private collections both in Europe and in the rest of the world.
 Four of his first works, as young artist, are located in the Central Hall of the Historic Artistic Museum, “The Treasure of Saint Peter in Vatican” inside Saint Peter's Basilica in Vatican City – Rome.

-A self-taught artist, since 1966 he has worked as painter, also in the field of Italian Theatre Design, with the master Camillo Parravicini and from 1968 in Dino De Laurentiis's Cinema Studios, as well as in Cinecittà on the sets of Fred Tuch, where he improved his techniques, accompanying his famous uncle Vincenzo Pelliccione, stage name Eugene DeVerdi.
+Since 1966, he has worked as a painter and in the field of Italian Theatre Design, with Camillo Parravicini and from 1968 in Dino De Laurentiis's Cinema Studios.
+He has also worked in Cinecittà, on the film sets of director Fred Tuch, accompanying his uncle Vincenzo Pelliccione, stage name Eugene DeVerdi.
 In the 1980s he worked in Caracas for Italcambio at the same time as Salvador Dali and Pietro Annigoni.
-Enzo Carnebianca is a cultured artist and a great expert of the visionary and esoteric Western culture, he has an exceptional technical and perspective preparation.
-He is the author of unforgettable works entered in the collective imagination and his style is identified in a fascinating surrealism, which presents in painting chromatic contrasts of turquoise and ocher colors.

 Prizes and awards

-During the years he received many prizes and awards, among others:
+During the years he received prizes and awards, among others: